About Brad

 Dan Noteboom

-Dan Noteboom is the former owner and current CEO of Noteboom Implement, LLC, a 9-store John Deere dealer organization in South Dakota and Iowa and has been a highly respected community leader within a rural low-income community for decades.
-He has served in leadership roles within organizations such as the South Dakota Value-Added Producers organization, which developed new types of agribusiness opportunities for regional farmers.
-Noteboom has served as a member of the nonprofit Corsica Development Corporation board and its agriculture sub-committee, working in community development for almost 30 years.
+Dan Noteboom is the former owner and current CEO of Noteboom Implement, LLC, a 9-store John Deere dealer organization in South Dakota and Iowa.
+He has been a highly respected community leader within a rural low-income community for decades.
+Dan has served in leadership roles within organizations such as the South Dakota Value-Added Producers organization, which developed new types of agribusiness opportunities for regional farmers.
+Noteboom has served as a member of the nonprofit Corsica Development board and its agriculture sub-committee, working in community development for almost 45 years.
 As a member of the Northern Great Plains Board, he participated in a Federal study of the Northern Great Plains, examining the viability of low-income communities in the areas of health care, housing and economic growth.
-He also has served as a commissioner for the South Dakota Aeronautics Commission which over saw the states airports budget and worked with the National FAA on federal mandates and funding.
-He has played a leadership role in many public initiatives in the greater Corsica area as well as the Chamberlain and Lower Brule Reservation areas.
-Mr. Noteboom currently represents the agricultural industry on the South Dakota Council of Economic Advisors where he serves as an advisor to the Governor.
-He is also serving as an elder for his home church.
+He also served as a commissioner for the South Dakota Aeronautics Commission which oversaw the state airports budget and worked with the National FAA on federal mandates and funding.
+Dan has played a leadership role in many public initiatives in the greater Corsica area as well as the Chamberlain and Lower Brule Reservation areas.
+Mr. Noteboom previously represented the agricultural industry on the South Dakota Council of Economic Advisors where he served as an advisor to the Governor.
+He also lobbied for John Deere Corporation on Federal ag issues.
+On the local level, he has served on the school board, served as a deacon, elder and Sunday School teacher in his church.
+Currently he serves on the Corsica Economic Development as part of the Executive Committee.

 John Mengenhausen